csswizardry/csswizardry.github.com/_posts/2013-08-31-lets-work-together.md

 things I do – and have done – and do them for you, whoever and wherever you may be.

 I want to work with talented teams – working on amazing products – all across the globe.
-I want to work with nice people who care as much as I do about building great things, and having fun in the process.
+I want to work with nice people who care as much about building great things as I do, and having fun in the process.
 I want people who take their work, but not themselves, seriously.
 I want to work with you.

 I am going to become available from the end of October/mid-November so – regardless of your location, budget, requirements or whatever – if you think we